SDHacks/SDHacks2016/README.md

     1. git clone
     2. cd SDHacks2016
-    3. git init
+    3. cp .env.example .env
-    4. npm install -g gulp gulp-cli
+    4. npm install
-    5. npm install
+    5. bower install
-    6. bower install
+    6. gulp

-    7. gulp
+Edit any options in the new .env file to match your needs

 From inside your app's folder and then open **http://localhost:3000** in your browser.